worldmateproject/scoping-review-child-robot/README.md

 # Research Paper Retrieval Statistics

 ## Overview
 This section presents data on the number of research papers retrieved using **Q10** across six major academic databases: IEEE, Web of Science (WoS), ACM, Scopus, ScienceDirect (SD), and PubMed.
 The data covers the years **2015 to 2025**, showing the trend of research paper retrieval over time.
 The primary objective of this study is to analyze the availability and growth of research articles in various academic databases, providing insights into publication trends in recent years.
 The table below displays the number of research papers retrieved from each database for the years  **2015 to 2025**.
-The second table provides a summary of the total number of papers retrieved from each database.

 | Year  | IEEE | WoS  | ACM  | Scopus | SD   | PubMed | Total  |
 |-------|------|------|------|--------|------|--------|--------|